superfeedr/PuSH-suite/README.md

     ssh -R 8455:localhost:8000 user@testsuite.example.com -N        # blocks shell, add `-f` to run in background

 3\.
 There is no step three!
-Actually there is: run the testsuite with `CB_URL=http://testsuite.example.com`
+Actually there is: run the testsuite

 ## License (MIT)

-Copyright (c) 2013 Nathan Vander Wilt
+Copyright (c) 2013 Nathan Vander Wilt, Julien Genestoux, Superfeedr

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal